Small Businesses Paid Staggering Price for 2020 Riots, New Data Reveals

 Bronx stores reported $125 thousand in damage on average, and represent over half of looted small businesses during the riots

 Bronx store owners who were looted still remember the Summer of 2020 riots, even as Mayor Bill de Blasio ekes out his way from office.
 And freshly obtained city data sheds new light on the extent to which those small businesses bore the hidden cost for Bill de Blasio’s disastrous handling of the riots.

 The data documents damage reported by small businesses to the Department of Small Business Services, and documents emergency grants awarded to compensate qualifying looting victims – grants which fell much short of the actual damage inflicted by the riots.

 According to the data, 141 small businesses reported over $12 million in combined damages – with $9.4 million in the Bronx alone.
-But the SBS grants were over 13 times less than that, with Bronx small businesses sustaining $125 thousand on average each.
+But the SBS grants were over 13 times less than that, with Bronx small businesses sustaining $125 thousand damage on average each.
 Individual grant awards were capped at $10 thousand per store.

 In a a one-and-a-half mile survey of 34 looted stores from the data – representing $6.4 million in reported loss in the Bronx – businesses were not amused, and did not have fond memories of the mayor.
 Many expressed regret, bitterness, distrust, and relief at the mayor’s leaving.
 Six of the stores appeared out of business.